Stalwart Paladin Mod 11 Oathbound Paladin (Xbox One)

 - Utility Enchantment – Dragon’s Hoard // Dark

-For the purpose of this build, you’re going to want to focus primarily on Maximum Health, Defense, Recovery, Deflect, and Power.
+For the purpose of this build, you’re going to want to focus primarily on Maximum Health, Defense, Recovery, and Deflect.
 For my Paladin, I use my guild’s Armor Penetration boon to reach the 60% resistance ignored cap which allows me to stack other stats with my equipment.

 Artifacts are going to be costly, especially for the really good ones.
 This is going to be true for any character regardless of the class and build.
 Why are Artifacts so expensive?
 Because they’re so awesome!
 Not only do Artifacts give you really good equipped stats, but they also offer a wide variety of usable powers to better customize your character!
 You’re going to want to pick Artifacts that strengthen your primary stats (Maximum Health, Recovery, and Defense).
 You may also want to use Artifacts that help increase the secondary stats (Deflect and Power) you may be lacking.
 Here are a few suggested Artifacts.